SpikeAlerts/SpikeAlerts/Database/readme.md

 INSERT INTO base."Places of Interest"
 	(
 	name, -- varchar(100), -- A name for the POI.
-Can be null. sensitive, -- boolean DEFAULT FALSE -- Should warnings be issued when sensors read "unhealthy for sensitive groups" geometry -- Can be any geometry
+Can be null. geometry -- Can be any geometry
 	)
 VALUES
 	(
 	'Smith Foundry Point',
-	TRUE,
 	ST_SetSRID(ST_MakePoint(-93.24553722585783, 44.95170035308462), 4326)
 	);
 ```